dantoso/HowMusicWorks/README.md

 Here's a little of onboarding on the code I've written.

-I've separated the app's core logic in 4 parts: wave abstraction, wave drawing, wave controls and sound generation.
+I've separated the app's core logic in 3 parts: wave abstraction, wave drawing and sound generation.
 Let's start from the beggining.

 ### Wave abstraction